DavidKrau/terraform-provider-simplemdm/docs/resources/assignmentgroup.md

 page_title: "simplemdm_assignmentgroup Resource - simplemdm"
 subcategory: ""
 description: |-
-  Assignment Group resource is used to manage group, you can assign App(s), Custom Profile(s), Device(s), Device Group(s) and set addition details regarding Assignemtn Group.
+  Assignment Group resource is used to manage groups.
+You can assign apps, custom profiles, devices, and device groups, and configure additional assignment group settings.
 ---

 # simplemdm_assignmentgroup (Resource)

-Assignment Group resource is used to manage group, you can assign App(s), Custom Profile(s), Device(s), Device Group(s) and set addition details regarding Assignemtn Group.
+Assignment Group resource is used to manage groups.
+You can assign apps, custom profiles, devices, and device groups, and configure additional assignment group settings.

 ## Example Usage